-The ongoing $\mu$ DRONES (Micro Drone autonomous navigation for environment sensing) project [3], funded by the European Commission under the 6th Framework Programme, aims at developing a small size UAV designed for autonomous inspection and survey tasks in urban area.
+The ongoing μ DRONES (Micro Drone autonomous navigation for environment sensing) project [3], funded by the European Commission under the 6th Framework Programme, aims at developing a small size UAV designed for autonomous inspection and survey tasks in urban area.
 The core of the project is focused on the development of software and hardware modules providing autonomy to a small size drone in terms of navigation, localization and robustness to unexpected events.
 Key research areas are the development of a mission control system with an intuitive human-machine interface, the development of perception and command algorithms allowing the more efficient flight autonomy and development of a micro UAV prototype.

-The focus of SUAAVE (Sensing, Unmanned, Autonomous Aerial VEhicles) [4] lies in the creation and control of swarms of helicopter UAVs that are individually autonomous but that collaboratively self-organise.
+SUAAVE (Sensing, Unmanned, Autonomous Aerial VEhicles) [4] focus on the creation and control of swarms of helicopter UAVs that are individually autonomous but collaboratively self-organising.
 The project investigates the principles underlying the control of clouds of networked resource-limited UAVs that are targeted towards achieving a global objective in an efficient manner.